17000 W 10 Mile Rd

-Defying the Odds: Scleral Lenses for Astigmatism in Keratoconus Treatment
+Scleral Lenses for Astigmatism

-Challenges of Astigmatism in Keratoconus
+Challenges of Astigmatism and Keratoconus

 In order to effectively manage the astigmatism associated with keratoconus, specialized contact lenses are often prescribed.
 These lenses are designed to conform to the irregular corneal shape, providing improved visual acuity and comfort.